htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 You can also find more information about the MongoDB Sharded Cluster in [documentation hub](https://docs.mongodb.org/manual/core/sharding-introduction/).

-The full project could be found [here](https://github.com/htimur/mongo_oplog_akka_streams)
+The project built as example is available in [github](https://github.com/htimur/mongo_oplog_akka_streams).

 ## Libraries and tools

-Nothing changes here, we will use the same dependencies as in previous post, but now you will need MongoDB Sharded Cluster instead of Replica Set.
+Nothing changes here, we will use the same dependencies as in previous post, but now we will need MongoDB Sharded Cluster instead of Replica Set.

 ## MongoDB Sharded Cluster